 Students Against Pseudoscience was founded by a group of students at the University of Cambridge during the Covid-19 pandemic in 2020.

-We value effective scientific communication and are dedicated to fighting back against the growing threats of pseudoscience, misinformation and anti-intellectualism.
+We value effective scientific communication and are dedicated to fighting back against the growing threats of pseudoscience, misinformation and anti-intellectualism with compassion.

 From Our Blog